meatherly/meatherly.github.com/_posts/2015-05-11-phoenixauthentication.md

 You should be able to see your new registration form!
 Yay!
 Now let's add the `create/2` action for our registration controller.

-### RegistrationController create/2

-Next let's add our `comeonin` package for encryption.
+Now let's add our `comeonin` package for encryption.

 ``` elixir
 ## phitter/mix.exs